Freddy, our featured feline PnF Feline Fans banner

 Rupi, TJ, Tiffen, Sambhar, Bhagee

 The lead singer of the rock group Jethro Tull is a committed ailurophile and has a passion for Bengals in particular.
-He has pages on the web dedicated to cats and their care.
+A page about cats in his section of the JT website has now bitten the dust, but it can still be seen at the Internet Archive.

 Alexander Borodin